csci104/docker/README.md

 ```

 If this command fails with an error like `git command not found`, you need to
 install the git command-line interface (CLI).
-See [this link](https://git-scm.com/downloads)
+See <a href="https://git-scm.com/downloads" target="_blank">this link</a>
 and download the version for your operating system.

 The `git clone` command downloads a repository (think of it as a folder) from the Github URL.
-To learn more about what the `cd` command does, take a look at the [Linux wiki](https://bytes.usc.edu/cs104/wiki/linux/#navigating-directories)
+To learn more about what the `cd` command does, take a look at the <a href="https://bytes.usc.edu/cs104/wiki/linux/#navigating-directories" target="_blank">Linux wiki</a>.

 ### Step 4: Run the setup script